llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 asynchronous dispatch controller (ADC) and shader processor input controller (SPI).

-The ROCm runtime can be used to allocate an AQL queue object.
+An HSA compatible runtime can be used to allocate an AQL queue object.
 It uses the kernel mode driver to initialize and register the AQL queue with CP.

 To dispatch a kernel the following actions are performed.
 This can occur in the CPU host program, or from an HSA kernel executing on a GPU.